-For many, Christmas is a time for friends and family to gather and give thanks, take stock of the year that's ending, and prepare for the year to come.
-While this usually occurs around a Christmas tree, in some houses it's happening under an upside-down Christmas tree.
-While the practice has increased in popularity in recent years, it dates back centuries with a fascinating history.
+For many, the Christmas season is a time for friends and family to gather together in celebration and give thanks, take stock of the year that's ending, and prepare for the year to come.
+While all these festivities occur around a Christmas tree for many, in some houses, it's happening under a bit of a holiday twist—an upside-down Christmas tree.
+While the unusual practice has increased in popularity in recent years, it actually dates back centuries and has a fascinating history.

 History of the Upside-Down Christmas Tree

 Hanging fir trees upside-down in the home harkens back to the Middle Ages when Europeans employed the act in order to represent the Holy Trinity.
 The first to do this, according to many sources, was Saint Boniface, a Benedictine monk, who used the inverted trees as a theological teaching tool for pagan Germans.
 It continued throughout Europe into the 19th century, primarily adopted by working-class and lower-class households that hung trees from their rafters due to both religious significance and a lack of household space.